Sunday, January 27, 2019

 New Year 2019: Sunshine After The Rain

-Just a few minutes before the clock turned exactly 12 A.M. signifying that the New Year has officially started, I shouted out loud with my vocal power to sing the famous "Auld Lang Syne" and belted songs of Michael Bolton, the "Go the Distance" and the rock star Bon Jovi's, "It's My Life" both songs randomly chosen out of the thousands on the list.
+Just a few minutes before the clock turned exactly 12 A.M., signifying that the New Year had officially started, I shouted out loud with my vocal power to sing the famous "Auld Lang Syne."
+I belted songs by Michael Bolton, "Go the Distance," and the rock star Bon Jovi's "It's My Life" was randomly chosen from the thousands on the list.

-Good thing that the weather was good after the rain had stopped for people and families to welcome the New Year with positive hopes and somehow to have light up some fireworks too.
-Nothing could have stopped the Filipinos to walk in the rain to have last-minute shopping to buy food for 'media noche' including the 12 or 13 different kinds of fruit that would bring good luck, wealth, and prosperity according to the traditional Chinese feng shui.
+Good thing that the weather was good after the rain had stopped for people and families to welcome the New Year with optimistic hopes and somehow to light up some fireworks too.
+Nothing could have prevented the Filipinos from walking in the rain to have last-minute shopping to buy food for 'media noche,' including the 12 or 13 different kinds of fruit that would bring good luck, wealth, and prosperity according to the traditional Chinese feng shui.

-Nothing could have stopped us to endure the long line to buy a chocolate cake with a signature "New Year 2019" on top.
-After all, it's nothing compared to the challenges we have endured for the year 2018.
+Nothing could have stopped us from enduring the long line to buy a chocolate cake with a signature "New Year 2019" on top.
+After all, it's nothing compared to the challenges we endured in 2018.

-In the last 10 years, the new year's eve celebration was more colorful and noisy, but now the noise and glitters are shorter.
-Celebrations are becoming more simple, but still memorable ones.
+In the last 10 years, the new year's Eve celebration was more colorful and noisy, but now the noise and glitters are shorter.
+Festivals are becoming more simple but still memorable ones.
 Perhaps we strive hard to make each new year celebration have something special on the table and be together with our dear family.

-Some may have chosen to spend their time in a lavish 'year-end party with friends and acquaintances and enjoy the New year countdown with them.
+Some may have chosen to spend their time at a lavish 'year-end party with friends and acquaintances and enjoy the New Year countdown with them.
 I may even have the desire, but I always choose to spend the New Year with my family.
-Even how simple the celebration is, it gives a certain meaning that family is love; truly our love.
+Even how simple the celebration is, it gives a specific meaning that family is love, truly our love.
 A family who will be with us not only on the first day of the year but throughout the year and beyond.

-Since 2012, I spend precious time to be alone for some 'Year-end reflection or Year in Reviews.
-I made a promise to myself to reflect on how the previous year made me better, what have I accomplished and what are the lessons learned.
+Since 2012, I have spent precious time alone for some 'Year-end reflections or Year Reviews.
+I promised to reflect on how the previous year improved me, what I have accomplished, and what lessons learned.
 Christmas in Our Hearts 2018: A New Milestone, Self-Renewal, and New Beginning was a roller-coaster ride.
-That year brought massive struck-like lighting and a great wave-like tsunami.
-The year 2018 may not be favorable, but I have fulfilled some goals and learned valuable life lessons.
+That year brought massive struck-like lighting and a tremendous wave-like tsunami.
+2018 may not be favorable, but I have fulfilled some goals and learned valuable life lessons.
 Just like when the year has ended, a new and brighter year ahead awaits.
-Though we may never know what is ahead of us, yet we remain hopeful.
+Though we may never know what is on, we remain hopeful.

 As I look back on the previous year, New Year 2018: Beyond the Limits brought a rough journey with an uncertain destination.
-Several distractions didn't serve a true purpose.
+Several distractions didn't serve an actual purpose.
 Being out of focus can be destructive and put limits on our actions and coveted goals.

-Going back to the present, this New Year reflection is about my goals and aspirations to achieve for the year and a carry over the previous years' experiences and life lessons.
-No matter how unfavorable it may be, still it is part of my past and can be part of my present and future endeavors.
+Returning to the present, this New Year reflection is about my goals and aspirations to achieve for the year and carry over the previous years' experiences and life lessons.
+No matter how unfavorable it may be, it is still part of my past and can be part of my present and future endeavors.

 Higher level of endurance

 My previous corporate jobs and positions required tremendous physical power.
-I have learned to improve my physical and mental stamina through the years since I learned to adopt powerful physical exercises and meditation which I have not practiced actively for about 3 years already.
-May this year 2019 bring back to a lighter and more active physical energy through simple yet powerful exercises and meditation.
+I have learned to improve my physical and mental stamina through the years since I learned to adopt powerful physical exercises and meditation, which I have not practiced actively for about 3 years already.
+May 2019, bring back lighter and more active physical energy through simple yet powerful exercises and meditation.

 Physical Grounding

-I've started to realize a few years ago that nature has given us a way to stay grounded or connected with our roots.
-With our busy lifestyle and stressful day-to-day routine, we forget to be grounded.
-Our mind takes us somewhere else and we do not feel the natural elements of the earth for healing.
-Back in my hometown about 3 years ago, I put some medium-sized fine stones to add natural elements to our little garden.
-I would then invite my mother to take a barefoot walk along with me.
-I believe it gives a physical grounding effect aside from the natural reflexology it gives.
+I realized a few years ago that nature has given us a way to stay grounded or connected with our roots.
+With our busy lifestyle and stressful day-to-day routine, we must remember to be dropped.
+Our mind takes us somewhere else, and we do not feel the natural elements of the earth for healing.
+Back in my hometown about 3 years ago, I put some medium-sized fine stones to add natural ingredients to our little garden.
+I would then invite my mother to take a barefoot walk with me.
+It gives a physical grounding effect aside from the natural reflexology it provides.

 May this year bring me to places close to nature and experience real physical grounding.
-To leave footprints in the sand, camping by the beach, and sitting on the shore.
+To leave footprints in the sand, camp by the beach, and sit on the shore.

 Emotional health

 To feel angry is normal, but to utter words that are not good might be hard to take back.
 Thus, one thing that I have learned is to be in control of emotions.
-It may be the hardest thing for me to do, but that is good for emotional health.
-There are times when I have to keep quiet to avoid an argument despite the urge to do so.
-Now, I would try my best to understand people's actions and intentions and apply self-restraint in the choice of words and appropriate actions.
+It may be the hardest thing for me to do, but that is good for my emotional health.
+Sometimes I must keep quiet to avoid an argument despite the urge to do so.
+Now, I would understand people's actions and intentions and apply self-restraint in choosing words and appropriate actions.

 Being mindful is good for mental health.
-Through prayers and meditation, it will help to look beyond ourselves.
+Prayers and meditation, it will help us to look beyond ourselves.
 To lookout for an opportunity to be of service to someone or to a larger community.
-I have been part of a group that gives greater service to humanity through social projects, however, I have not followed through for years.
+I have been part of a group that gives excellent service to humanity through social projects.
+However, I have not followed through for years.
 May this year open another door to reach out to people for empowerment.

 The Power of Now

-One thing that I have learned is to act on the moment whenever possible.
-To procrastinate is to delay things and soon when there's a lack of inspiration it's hard to do it.
-To be present at the moment is also being mindful and could prevent us from doubts, fears, and frustrations.
+One thing that I have learned is to act in the moment whenever possible.
+To procrastinate is to delay things; soon, when there's a lack of inspiration, it's hard to do it.
+To be present at the moment is also mindful and could prevent us from having doubts, fears, and frustrations.

-When I acted on my dream to start a business on my own, I didn't wait to have everything to be perfect or accumulate more knowledge.
-I simply made the first move and everything follows according to plans.
+When I acted on my dream to start a business independently, I didn't wait to have everything perfect or accumulate more knowledge.
+I simply made the first move, and everything followed according to plans.

 Grit and Perseverance

-When all else fail, I would have to choose to accept things as it happens, analyze the situation, make a solution and move on to what's next.
-Whatever happens, no matter how difficult the road is, I have to survive the odds and keep the fire in me to reach my dreams.
-With relentless desire, the highest hopes, and a positive spirit, I will be able to make things possible for myself.
+When all else fails, I have to accept things as they happen, analyze the situation, make a solution, and move on to what's next.
+Whatever happens, no matter how difficult the road is, I must survive the odds and keep the fire in me to reach my dreams.
+I can make things possible for myself with relentless desire, the highest hopes, and a positive spirit.
 If I dream of it, then I can achieve it.

-The list for new year's resolutions may be endless, but for now, these are the topmost priorities that are achievable.
-Now, as I remember, those 2 songs I have sung may subconsciously be what I am.
+The list of new year's resolutions may be endless, but these are the topmost achievable priorities for now.
+As I remember, those 2 songs I have sung may subconsciously be what I am.
 I always aspire to "Go the Distance" to reach the extra mile.
-I also take control of my life for a reason that "It's My Life" is my life and I have to live it.
-And remember those people who made a sacrifice to walk in the rain? they may have been over and gone through the pain.
+I also take control of my life because "It's My Life" is my life, and I must live it.
+And remember those people who made a sacrifice to walk in the rain?
+They may have been over and gone through the pain.

 A blissful New Year 2019!